bglarkin/tallgrass_restoration_legacies/tgr_constrained.md

     ##   MDS1   MDS2   MDS3   MDS4   MDS5   MDS6
     ## 0.3879 0.3720 0.3467 0.3007 0.2557 0.2227

-Global and individual axis tests were significant.
+Global and individual axis test for axis 1 were significant.
 Years since restoration was selected, and it explains 17% of the variation.
 Since the plant community axes failed to contribute explanatory power, the result of the test is identical to the previous one.